isomerpages/mlaw-corp/news/speeches/_posts/2023-04-17-post-Welcome Address by SPS at the IFFRO Asia Pacific Meeting.md

 {:start="6"}
 6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Likewise, these numbers also don’t illustrate the impact of collective management organisations such as CLASS, or of IFRRO’s contribution to Singapore and to the region.

-	(a)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CLASS helps ensure users can obtain licences to suit their needs, while providing creators and rights-holders with new sources of revenue.
+    (a) CLASS helps ensure users can obtain licences to suit their needs, while providing creators and rights-holders with new sources of revenue.
 They help pay authors and provide funds to reinvest in new works.

-	(b)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; And by facilitating international linkages between national CMOs, IFRRO helps ensure that this system crosses borders, and that works can be used and paid for all over the world.
+    (b) And by facilitating international linkages between national CMOs, IFRRO helps ensure that this system crosses borders, and that works can be used and paid for all over the world.

 {:start="7"}
 7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CLASS and IFRRO enable and monetise a wide range of possible uses of copyrighted works and materials.
 You and your colleagues here today play an important role in making the copyright system work, for both rights-holders and users alike.